Ayehu/custom-activities/Zoom/Readme.md

-ZOOM Activities
+# ZOOM Activities

-Require API and Secret Keys using the JWT. use https://marketplace.zoom.us/develop/create to install JWT. you will need developer permission.
+API and Secret Keys using the JWT are required </br>
+To install JWT, use https://marketplace.zoom.us/develop/create </br>
+Developer permission are required </br>